The Cars vs. Van Halen: The First Six Albums!

 But by 1975, the bloom was off the rose and the hits just weren’t as large anymore.
 After “Only Yesterday” peaked at #4, their top ten days were behind them.
 They hit the top 40 five more times – lower and lower chart positions – until their last top 40 hit (of the 1970s, anyway), a bewildering cover of Klaatu’s “Calling Occupants of Interplanetary Craft (The Recognized Anthem of World Contact Day)” which peaked at a lowly #32.

-Then the serious stuff happened: Karen’s well-document health issues and Richard’s detox from prescription meds occupied the rest of the decade.
+Then the serious stuff happened: Karen’s well-documented health issues and Richard’s detox from prescription meds occupied the rest of the decade.
 An aborted Karen solo album and an ill-advised marriage took place; between all of these distractions, the band took off four years from releasing a new album or performing.
 (Though a couple of television appearances did happen during that time.)

 So, in 1981, in the middle of the REO/Journey/Foreigner/Styx era, a Carpenters comeback was seemingly impossible.
 But don’t count them out; they not only released a new album, Made in America, but also had a hit single (the #16 “Touch Me When We’re Dancing”), surprising anybody who was paying attention.
 The sound, though updated, was recognizably Carpenters.
 Unfortunately, that was the last hit; although a few more singles followed (and charted), and it all came crashing down upon Karen’s death on February 4, 1983.